mastering-js/masteringjs.io/tutorials/vue/vue-sfc.md

-Vue global components are great for small to medium sized projects but if your project becomes more complex, problems begin to arise like:
+[JavaScript-based Vue components]/tutorials/vue/components) are great for small to medium sized projects but if your project becomes more complex, problems begin to arise like:

 - Every component name must be unique
 - No CSS support in the components
-- Restricted to HTML and JavaScript, instead of preprocessors like Pug or Babel
-- String templates lack syntax highlighting as well as requiring slashes for multiline HTML
+- String [templates](/tutorials/vue/templates) lack syntax highlighting as well as requiring slashes for multiline HTML

 However, Vue.js's single-file components solve all these problems!
-A single-file component has the extension `.vue`, which is made possible by a module bundler like Webpack or Browserify.
+A single-file component has the extension `.vue`, which means you need a compiler like [Webpack](/webpack) or Browserify.
 A `.vue` file can have many top-level language blocks as well as your own custom blocks, but the three core blocks are `<template>`, `<script>`, and `<style>`.
 When making a component, the three core blocks are optional.
 An important note about the structure of `.vue` files is that `<template>` and `<script>` may only appear once while `<style>` and a custom block you implement may appear multiple times.
 You can specify in the `<style>` tag whether you want the css to be local to the component.